mhmtcevik/ShoppingApp/README.md

 # ShoppingApp is an application with a simple interface and basic functions.

-# MVVM architecture developed using Swift language was preferred.
+# It was developed using the Swift programming language, and the MVVM architecture was preferred.

 # Developed using Platzi Fake Store API based on OpenAPI specification. https://api.escuelajs.co/docs
 # Snapkit, Alamofire and Kingfisher were used as 3rd party libraries in the project.